Follow

 She also explained how the mind-body connection was important to the way that she worked (see my article: (see my article: Mind-Body Oriented Psychotherapy: The Body Offers a Window Into the Unconscious Mind).

 After the first session, Pam realized that she felt a little better.
-She felt relieved to finally put her feelings into words and speak with someone who was compassionate and seemed to understand her (see my articles: The Creation of the Holding Environment in Therapy and The Therapist's Empathic Attunement Can Be Emotionally Reparative For Clients).
+She felt relieved to finally put her feelings into words and speak with someone who was compassionate and seemed to understand her.

 During the next session, Pam spoke about her family history, including growing up with parents who were preoccupied with their own lives and who often dismissed Pam's early childhood emotional needs as being "childish."